thingsym/vaw/readme.md

 	cd vaw-x.x.x
 	vagrant up

 If you don't have a Box at first, begins from the download of Box.
-After provisioning, you can launch a WordPress environment.
+After provisioning, you can launch a WordPress development environment.

 ### 6. Access to the website and the WordPress Admin